AenurHakimdesu/lsp-ticketing/README.md

 ```bash
 blade
 ```
-would you like dark support
+would you like dark support?
 ```bash
 yes
 ```